NoriSte/all-my-contributions/README.md

 ## Articles

+**Testing a Virtual List component with Cypress and Storybook** - The challenges coming from integrating the tools, the current status of integration, and some best practices to properly test a rendered component. ([Medium](https://medium.com/@NoriSte/testing-a-virtual-list-component-with-cypress-and-storybook-494dc2d1d26b) - [dev.to](https://dev.to/noriste/testing-a-virtual-list-component-with-cypress-and-storybook-3lam))

 **Some UI testing problems and the Cypress way** - Why is testing a web application so hard?
 Why generic browser automation tools do not fit well the UI/E2E testing needs?
 Why does Cypress outstand? ([Medium](https://medium.com/@NoriSte/some-ui-testing-problems-and-the-cypress-way-22312ab986e3) - [dev.to](https://dev.to/noriste/some-ui-testing-problems-and-the-cypress-way-1167))

 **Software tests as a documentation tool** - Why tests are perfect to tell a story of your code. ([Medium](https://medium.com/@NoriSte/software-tests-as-a-documentation-tool-e1c463bad1be) - [dev.to](https://dev.to/noriste/software-tests-as-a-documentation-tool-36pl) - [LinkedIn](https://www.linkedin.com/pulse/software-tests-documentation-tool-stefano-magni))